blacknight94/2023HackUMBc/README.md

 python
 requests

+to run code:
+- navigate to \2023HackUMBc\hackathonsite
-to run code use command flask --app run main
+- use command flask --app main run and click on the url